-In Berbera there are several mosques with more than 300 and 400 years old.
+In Berbera, there are several mosques with more than 300 and 400 years old.
 The best known are the Turkish and the Indian Mosques.
-These have been built with fine architecture features, including a rounded minaret.
+These have been built with fine architectural features, including a rounded minaret.
 Their color is, of course, white with green decoration – the color of Islam.

-Drink tea and chew qat on the street – Visit Berbera
+4- Drink tea and chew qat on the street

 If you come to one of these cafes and order a Somali tea (it costs 500 shillings), you will soon be invited to join a group of friends who will ask endless questions, try to communicate with you and… offer you qat to chew.